Trump on defunding 1619 Project schools: ‘I’m not a believer in cancel culture’

 At the same time, he said, “we grew up with a certain history and now they’re trying to change our history.
 Revisionist history.”

-“That’s why they want to take down our monuments, that’s why they want to take down our statues,” the president said.
+“That’s why they want to take down our monuments, that’s why they want to take down our statues.”

-Mr. Trump tweeted Sunday that the Education Department would investigate schools using the 1619 Project curriculum, based on the Pulitzer-winning 2019 New York Times Magazine series spearheaded by Nikole Hannah-Jones and developed in conjunction with the Pulitzer Center.
+Mr. Trump tweeted Sunday that the Education Department would investigate schools using the 1619 Project curriculum, based on the Pulitzer Prize-winning 2019 New York Times Magazine series led by Nikole Hannah-Jones and developed in conjunction with the Pulitzer Center.

-The curriculum is already being taught in more than 4,500 schools, according to the Medill News Service at Northwestern, despite being disputed by some leading historians as ideologically driven and factually inaccurate.
+The curriculum is being taught in more than 4,500 schools, according to the Medill News Service at Northwestern, despite being disputed by some leading historians as ideologically driven and factually inaccurate.

 “Department of Education is looking at this.
 If so, they will not be funded!”
 Mr. Trump tweeted.